AdaGold/viewing-party/README.md

 To complete this project, use the above workflow and follow these steps:

-1. Start with making the tests in `test_wave_one.py` pass.
+1. Start with making the tests in `test_wave_01.py` pass.
 1. Review your code in `main.py` and see if there are ways you can make the code more readable.
-1. Then, work on making the tests in `test_wave_two.py` pass.
+1. Then, work on making the tests in `test_wave_02.py` pass.
 1. Review your code in `main.py`
-1. Then, work on making the tests in `test_wave_three.py` pass.
-1. Review your code in `main.py`
+1. Repeat on all test files until submission time.

 At submission time, no matter where you are, submit the project via ...

 ## Project Directions

 This project is designed such that one could puzzle together how to implement this project without many directions.
 Being able to read tests to understand what is expected of our program is a skill that needs to be developed; programmers often take years to develop this skill competently.

 When our test failures leave us confused and stuck, let's use the detailed project requirements below.